Squatters Rights in California 2024: Eviction Steps and Property Protection

 Squatting and its legal jargon

-Having defined who is considered a squatter in California and the types of properties often targeted or at risk, we'll now progress to examining the legal terms that often emerge when discussing squatters' rights and implications.
+Having defined who is considered a squatter in California and the types of properties often targeted or at risk, we’ll now take a look at the legal terms that often emerge when discussing squatters’ rights and implications.

 Adverse possession claim

-Central to the discussion of squatting law is the concept of adverse possession.
-Under certain conditions, this legal principle enables squatters to claim rightful ownership of a property they've occupied without the owner's consent.
+Central to the discussion of squatting law is the concept of adverse possession in California, which involves specific legal requirements and processes.
+Under certain conditions, this legal principle enables squatters to claim rightful ownership of a property they’ve occupied without the owner’s consent.

 Color of title